mwmckenzie/PsaGameModelIntegration/docs/pages/simulationParameters.md

 ### Discussion

-- Equivalent to the 'beta' value
+- Equivalent to the 'beta' for each associated group/set
 - Susecptibility per contact multiplied by the expected contact count per step
 - Expected contact count per step calculated by the total expected close contacts per infectious period divided by the length of the period of infectiousness